rackerlabs/support-how-to/content/how-to/cloud-servers/multifactor-authentication-from-the-myrackspace-portal/index.md

 4. Click the pencil icon to edit the **Require Multi-Factor** setting.

-5. In the account-wide **multi-factor authentication** pop-up dialog box, select an option to set the policy for account users.
+5. In the account-wide **multifactor authentication** pop-up dialog box, select an option to set the policy for account users.
 Then, click **Save Setting** to apply the change.